School choirs, bands, and orchestras will be performing throughout the holiday season.

 The District network, computers, internet, and use of e mail are not inherently secure or private.
 The district reserves the right to monitor, inspect, copy, review and store, without prior notice, information about the content and usage of:

 - The network;

 - User document files, folders and electronic communications;

 - Any and all information transmitted or received in connection with network and e-mail use.

 The district reserves the right to disclose any electronic message to law enforcement officials or third parties as appropriate.
 All documents are subject to the public records disclosure laws of the State of Washington.
-Backup is made of all district e mail correspondence for purposes of public disclosure and disaster recovery.

 Downloading, copying, duplicating, and distributing software, music, sound files, movies, images, or other copyrighted materials without the specific written permission of the copyright owner is generally prohibited.
 However, the duplication and distribution of materials for educational purposes are permitted when such duplication and distribution fall within the Fair Use Doctrine of the United States Copyright Law (Title 17, USC) and content is cited appropriately.